 - The third completed Water Task Order involved the rehabilitation of three wells in Jenin District.
 The objective of this Task Order was to rehabilitate, upgrade and improve water supply for the three wells.
 Tasks included well logging and testing, improving well yield, replacing and repairing equipment, and constructing new well site facilities.
 This task order generated a cumulative 17,918 days of employment for Palestinians.

-Currently, BES is implementing a water construction project in Gaza—the “Desalination Plant Expansion Project” (DESAL) under USAID-funded INP II.
+Currently, BES is implementing a water construction project in Gaza—the “Desalination Plant Expansion Project” (DESAL) under INP II.
 This project, expected to be completed in 2019, will expand capacity of an existing water treatment plant located in Dier Al Balah, Gaza from 2,600 to 6,000 cubic meters per day, and which will benefit an estimated 100,000 people.